Program TypeProject Assistance

 - Find up-to-date information posted on our COVID-19 update page.

 Assistance through this program is available to professional artists, critics and curators.
 For collaborative applications, each individual applicant must meet the eligibility criteria.

-- Be a professional visual or craft artist or independent critic or curator, who has completed all basic training (not necessarily in academic institutions) and is not enrolled in full-time studies.
+- Be a professional visual or craft artist or independent critic or curator, who has completed all basic training (not necessarily in academic institutions).

-- as a visual or craft artist, had two or more professionally curated exhibitions for which they have received exhibition fees (CARFAC or equivalent); or,
+- As a visual or craft artist, had two or more professionally curated exhibitions for which they have received exhibition fees (CARFAC or equivalent).

 - Be applying for either the first or second time with a project; if an applicant has twice applied unsuccessfully for the same project, the proposal must be substantively changed to be considered.